flatland-association/flatland-book/getting-started/env/custom_observations.md

         overlaps with other predicted paths at any time.
 This is useless for the task of navigation but might help when looking for conflicts.
 A more complex implementation can be found in the TreeObsForRailEnv class

-        Each agent recieves an observation of length 10, where each element represents a prediction step and its value
+        Each agent receives an observation of length 10, where each element represents a prediction step and its value
         is:
          - 0 if no overlap is happening
-         - 1 where n i the number of other paths crossing the predicted cell
+         - 1 if any other paths is crossing the predicted cell

-        :param handle: handeled as an index of an agent
+        :param handle: handled as an index of an agent
         :return: Observation of handle
         '''

         observation = np.zeros(10)

-        # We are going to track what cells where considered while building the obervation and make them accesible
+        # We track what cells where considered while building the observation and make them accessible for rendering
-        # For rendering

         visited = set()

         for _idx in range(10):
             # Check if any of the other prediction overlap with agents own predictions
             x_coord = self.predictions[handle][_idx][1]